Transport of Rockland: Service area

 TOR provides service primarily along county and state highway corridors in Rockland County, along with shuttle routes servicing the towns of Ramapo, Clarkstown, and the Village of Spring Valley.
 There are other minibus services provided by those towns that supplement TOR service.

 Fare

-The standard one-way fare for Transport of Rockland fixed-route services is $2.00 Transfers cost $1.00.
-Fares on Clarkstown Mini-Trans and Spring Valley Jitney are $1.50 with transfers at 30 cents.
+The standard one-way fare for Transport of Rockland fixed-route services as of 2020 is free.

 TOR transfers are valid on other TOR buses, Spring Valley Jitney vans, Lower Hudson Transit Link buses, and Clarkstown Mini-Trans vans.
 Lower Hudson Transit Link transfers, in addition to validity on these service, are also valid for a connecting Bee-Line bus or the CT Transit Stamford I-Bus to Greenwich, CT, and Stamford, CT.

 Paratransit

 The County of Rockland also operates Transportation Resources Intra-County for Physically Handicapped and Senior Citizens (T.R.I.P.S.), the ADA-mandated curbside-to-curbside para-transit bus service for Rockland County residents who are physically or mentally challenged.
 In addition, senior citizens over the age of 60 who find it difficult or impossible to use fixed-route bus service can also use this service.